Our Work

 Barefoot Conservation - West-Papua, Indonesia

-Barefoot Conservation's mission is to work in partnership with the Raja Ampat local government, local Papuan Communities and stakeholders, to protect the coral reefs of Raja Ampat and the communities that rely on them.
+Barefoot Conservation works in partnership with local government and Papuan communities to protect the coral reefs of Raja Ampat and support the communities that depend on them.

 Carpets for Communities - Cambodia

-Carpets for Communities (CfC) was a not-for-profit social enterprise focusing on developing sustainable solutions to end poverty.
-They aimed to empower mothers of impoverished families to earn a stable and fair income through the production of one-of-a-kind, hand-hooked carpets.
+Carpets for Communities (CfC) was a social enterprise focused on ending intergenerational poverty by empowering mothers to earn a stable income through the creation of one-of-a-kind, hand-hooked carpets.

 Orangutan International - Indonesia